Cars have changed. So have traffic rules, driving conditions and the roads you travel every day.

 About the course

-AARP membership is not required to take the course and there are no tests to pass.
+AARP membership is not required to take the course.

 How to register